Lab Snapshots

 Vid.2

-I built AstroDriver in 2016 and since then there has been no malfunction even despite intensive use.
+I built AstroDriver in 2016, and since then, it has functioned without any malfunctions, even with intensive use.

 Low voltage Solid State Tesla Coil for use in education